 Rapid City is a larger medium-sized city located in the state of South Dakota.
-With a population of 77,503 people and 18 constituent neighborhoods, Rapid City is the second largest community in South Dakota.
+With a population of 76,184 people and 20 constituent neighborhoods, Rapid City is the second largest community in South Dakota.

 Rapid City is a very ethnically-diverse city.
 The people who call Rapid City home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rapid City residents report their race to be White, followed by Native American.
-Important ancestries of people in Rapid City include German, Irish, Norwegian, English, and French.
+Important ancestries of people in Rapid City include German, Irish, English, Norwegian, and French.

 The most common language spoken in Rapid City is English.
 Other important languages spoken here include Spanish and Native American languages.